3 Proven Ways to Improve Practice Profitability and Clinical Performance

 **Let's dig in. **

-1. Payer Negotiation When preparing for payer negotiations, administrators, QA staff and physicians can gather and utilize outcomes and satisfaction data that highlight the practice’s attention to quality and demonstrate its continuous improvement in outcomes scores.
+When preparing for payer negotiations, administrators, QA staff and physicians can gather and utilize outcomes and satisfaction data that highlight the practice’s quality and demonstrate its continuous improvement in outcomes scores.

 And it’s worth it to payers.
 If they know a provider has high (and predictable) quality metrics, they know the provider will, more than likely, get it right the first time.
-They can hedge against re-admissions and complications because they have the data that demonstrates low risk.
+They can hedge against adverse events and re-admissions because they have the data that demonstrates low risk.

-This is especially useful in larger metropolitan areas where competition for the patient population is fierce.
+This is especially useful in markets where competition for the patient population is fierce.
 Providers and institutions who can demonstrate quality and value, backed by data, are a safer bet for payers.

 2. Physician Reviews